 - BEST OVERALL: Brison Pest Control Ultrasonic Repellent

-- BEST MOTION SENSOR: PETBROO Dog Cat Repellent
+- BEST FOR GARDENS: PETBROO Dog Cat Repellent for Gardens

 - BEST FOR VEHICLES: Angveirt Under Hood Rodent Repeller